lallben/Pewlett-Hackard-Analysis/README.md

 Here is a screen shot of the output:<br>
 ![Retirement Titles](https://github.com/lallben/Pewlett-Hackard-Analysis/blob/main/Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis%20Folder/retirement_titles.png)<br>
 ### Eliminating duplicate records
 In the data extracted we noticed that there were more than one record for some employees becuase they had held multiple positions suring their tenure at Pewlett-Hackard.
 While that was relevant, for the purposes of our records we needed unique records for each employee indicating their last title held.
-This query parsed the above data to acheive that result:
+Furthermore we also had to make sure that the data included only those employees that were currently working at Pewlett-Hackard.
+The earlier query parsed the above data to acheive that result:
 ![Query2](https://github.com/lallben/Pewlett-Hackard-Analysis/blob/main/Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis%20Folder/query2.png)<br>
 The data has been exported into a csv file which can be located at [this link.](https://github.com/lallben/Pewlett-Hackard-Analysis/blob/main/Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis%20Folder/Data/unique_titles.csv)
 Here is a screen shot of the output:<br>